Join our Postgraduate Open Day - Sat 24 June

 The programmes will also draw upon the expertise of key members of the Shakespeare Institute team: convenor Professor Dr Abigail Rokison-Woodall; and Director of the Shakespeare Institute, Professor Michael Dobson.

-We have two teaching semesters per year, the autumn semester and spring semester.
-Semester dates can be found on our website.
+We have three teaching terms per year, the autumn, spring and summer terms.
+Term dates can be found on our website.

 Support with academic writing